- When should my student apply?

 For students not yet fluent in English, Concordia offers our EAL program.
 Development of reading and writing proficiency for academic success, as well as oral and listening communication skills, form the basis of instruction within our EAL classes.
 All admission of students entering our EAL program will include a review cycle, where continuing at Concordia will be based on progress in English.
 We have limited spaces in our EAL program.

-Concordia does not offer formal services for students with special learning needs or specific learning disabilities (i.e. significant limited intellectual ability, severe physical handicaps or pronounced social, emotional or behavioral difficulties) that require an IEP (Individualized Education Program).
-We ask families whose children have specialized schooling requirements to include documentation of the needs and the reasons for the requirements with the application.
+Concordia does not offer formal services for students with special learning needs or specific learning disabilities (i.e. significant limited intellectual ability, severe physical handicaps or pronounced social, emotional or behavioral difficulties).
+We ask families whose children have specialized schooling requirements to include educational evaluations/documentation of the needs and the reasons for the requirements for review prior to applying.
 Admission to Concordia is contingent upon a match between the student’s needs and the level of service available.

 All candidates seeking admission to Concordia are assessed for English and ability in four areas: mathematics, reading, writing, and a formal interview.
 Please note, students seeking admission to Preschool 4, Reception and Grade 1 have individual language and ability assessments and the formal interview.
 Applicants seeking placement in grades 2-12 are administered the math and reading portions of the Measures of Academic Progress (MAP), provide a writing sample and the formal interview.
 The entrance exams support the Admissions Committee in determining the match between a particular student’s needs and potential and Concordia’s resources and capabilities.
 Students whose native language is not English will also take a language assessment.
 The assessment procedure is used to determine student placement and if any additional services are required to support the student’s success.